Health Care Guide Information

 • Weight must be above 50 kilograms.

-• It would help if you did not have any symptoms of fever that can be a sign of any infection in your body.
+• It would help if you did not have any symptoms of fever, which can be a sign of any infection in your body.

-• a person physically fit and does not have any history of infectious diseases such as HIV or hepatitis C.
+• A person is physically fit and does not have any history of infectious diseases such as HIV or hepatitis C.

-The following donors are fit for blood and blood product donation.
+The following donors are not fit for blood and blood product donation.

 • A person with a history of cancer or kidney disease.